The Legalities of Remote Work

 4. Labour Laws: Fair Pay and Overtime

 One of the key legal issues with remote work involves wage and hour laws.
-Employers need to check with their employment lawyer in Connecticut to ensure that they are in compliance with:
+Employers need to check with their employment lawyer to ensure that they are in compliance with:

 • Fair Labor Standards Act (FLSA): U.S. employers must comply with federal regulations regarding minimum wage, overtime, and working hours, regardless of where employees are based.